PELAB-LiU/Text2VQL/README.md

 * Ubuntu OS.
 * [Conda](https://docs.anaconda.com/free/miniconda/).
 * [Docker engine](https://docs.docker.com/engine/install/ubuntu/).
+  * Ensure that you can run docker as a non-root user.
+See [post-installation guide](https://docs.docker.com/engine/install/linux-postinstall/).
 * All the phases have one `environment.yml` specifying the Python version and the required Python libraries.

 ## Licenses